 DA: We’ve seen your “Robotika” lip synch on Youtube and we’ve seen you slay the stage live at Dragtech in Manchester.
 What’s a perfect performance for Kandy like and what is your creative process when you prepare a performance?

 KH: It literally takes a few takes a few days for me to pick the perfect song.
 I like to feel a connection with the song not just do a song because it’s popular at the moment.
 After I pick the song I start the thought process of picking out the look, makeup, shoes, wig etc. My drag show has changed over the years.
-From a fierce dancing queen, to a lipsync assasin but right now I’m living my female fantasy.
-I love everything that has to do with woman and there sexuality.
+From a fierce dancing queen to a lipsync assassin but right now I’m living my female fantasy.
+I love everything that has to do with woman and their sexuality.

 DA: As Drag is becoming more and more mainstream, “meet and greets” have become a standard experience for fans to now meet their favorite drag queen at a show.
 How do you feel about the concept?
 Is there something you would like to tell the fans so the process stays fun for both parties?

 KH: Part of my job is to greet people and I love every minute of it.
 I just want the fans to remember that we are human too and we need our personal space.
 We understand the excitement of meeting us and wanting to say hello but always with respect.
 If you’re kind to us that kindness will be returned and you’ll get the picture you want.
 Say cheeeeeeessseeee!

 DA: Can you give us a sneak peak of what’s next for Kandy?

 Right now my plan is to go back to Chile and work my butt off.
 To find out more you can follow me on: